|

 Choosing

-a coffin
+a casket

 Most funeral homes carry

-their wider array of more elaborate ones.
-By
+of more elaborate ones.
+By law, you

-carry cardboard coffins (generally
+funeral homes carry cardboard caskets (generally

 used for cremation) and even though